Chief Information Security Officer (CISO) Certificate

 Graduates of the CISO Certificate Program will have access to new CISO Program modules created in the future, providing you with continuing education after the program ends.
 Approval is required.

-Please note: This benefit does not extend to future CIO or CRO program modules, unless the student is also a graduate of those programs.
+Please note: This benefit does not extend to future CIO, CRO, or Digital LEEP program modules, unless the student is also a graduate of those programs.

 MSIT PROGRAM DISCOUNT